Ahmad Almallah: Essays and commentary

+Reception

+Almallah's work received several reviews from industry publications and was cited for its focus on exile, language, and memory.
+His 2019 collection of poems, Bitter English, was described by Al Filreis in Jacket2 as a work in which "the typical poetic existential 'here I am' becomes a matter, always, of forgetting and remembering both", noting Almallah's unique approach to linguistic alienation.
+The Library Journal found this collection of poems a "finely crafted debut collection" that "sums up loss and fractured identity as sharply as any jeremiad".

+His second publication, Border Wisdom (2023), received several reviews, mostly focusing on his transition and wordplay between English and Arabic.
+Michigan Quarterly Review critics remarked that Almallah "surprises with a complete departure in style, rhythm, and format from his prosaic writing," highlighting his use of "mis-ordering of the English" to evoke the structures of Arabic.
+A review in Hyperallergic praised the book for creating "an ethics of grief that challenges human containment".
+Reviewers for Asymptote Journal wrote that it was "a searing love song of longing, memory, and language," saying that the collection "propels itself smoothly between English and Arabic with erasure poetry, Arabic khatt, shape-poems, and English prose".

 Activism and Views

 Ahmad Almallah is known as an advocate for Palestinian causes and has participated, along with several other faculty members, in campus activism related to the Israeli–Palestinian conflict.
 Following the outbreak of the 2023 Gaza war, he co-authored the poem “Holy Land, Wasted” with his wife, Professor Huda Fakhreddine, as a direct poetic response to the conflict.
 The poem, published in Literary Hub, reinterprets T. S. Eliot’s The Waste Land in the context of contemporary violence in Gaza and criticizes global silence toward Palestinian suffering.

 Almallah, along with other faculty members, was among the organizers of pro-Palestinian demonstrations and protests on campus following the events of October 7, 2023.
 He stated that these demonstrations were part of a larger wave of activism related to the conflict.
 He led a crowd of protesters chanting "from the river to the sea Palestine will be free" and "when people are occupied resistance is justified" in an October 16, 2023 anti-Israel protest.
 In December 2023, Almallah participated in a rally on campus and led students in chanting "There is only one solution: intifada revolution" and "resistance is justified".

 In 2024, Almallah was named by the U.S. House Committee on Education and the Workforce as one of several University of Pennsylvania faculty accused of making statements that were alleged to be “antisemitic” or supportive of Hamas.
 In August 2024, the university confirmed that it would cooperate with a congressional request to turn over the syllabi and CVs of Almallah, Fakhreddine, and other named professors.
 The university's compliance with the committee drew sharp criticism from the Middle East Studies Association (MESA), which accused Penn of undermining academic freedom by cooperating with a politically motivated investigation.